sagemath/trac_to_gh/Issue 312.md

 # Issue 312: LaTex notation in documentation does not show up in notebook doc browser

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/312

 Original creator: TimothyClemans